shaquinbale/PR-Tutorial/README.md

-# EXERCISE 1
+# Everything should be in order.

-Fix the bugs in program.py
+if not, click the ISSUES tab at the top.